- The LDN Target Setting Programme

 The LDN Target Setting Programme

 Through the Land Degradation Neutrality (LDN) Target Setting Programme, the Global Mechanism (GM) and the secretariat of the UNCCD, in collaboration with multiple international partners, are supporting interested countries with their national LDN target setting process, including setting national baselines, targets and associated measures to achieve LDN.

 To date, 122 countries have committed to setting LDN targets.
-More than 80 countries – almost a third – have already set their targets, and many have secured high-level government commitment to achieve LDN.
+More than 80 countries – over two thirds – have already set their targets, and many have secured high-level government commitment to achieve LDN.
 Full details of the LDN targets, as well as country reports on the target setting process and the country commitments to achieve LDN, are now available on the UNCCD Knowledge Hub.

 LDN targets and synergies with the SDGs